-We continue to work closely with the agriculture industry, most notably through the Agriculture Reform Implementation Oversight Board (ARIOB) and other industry stakeholder groups, in order to meet our shared objectives, and to build on the excellent work completed by the successful Farmer-Led Groups (FLGs) initiative.
+We continue to work closely with the agriculture industry, most notably through the Agriculture Reform Implementation Oversight Board (ARIOB) and other industry stakeholder groups, to meet our shared objectives, and to build on the excellent work completed by the successful Farmer-Led Groups (FLGs) initiative.

-This edition of the Agricultural Reform Route Map sets out what changes recipients of current farm payments will be expected to make from 2025 and beyond.
-It also sets out the process for changing to a new agricultural support framework from 2026.
-It includes information on important dates, the measures being considered now, when current schemes will transition or end, the support available, and how to prepare for these first changes from 2025.
+This edition of the Agricultural Reform Route Map shows the changes recipients of agricultural support will be expected to make in 2025 and what to expect in 2026.
+It includes information on important dates when current schemes will transition or end, the support available, and how to prepare for these first changes from 2025.
 The changes are gradual - I promised no cliff edges, and there will be none.
 While direct payments will continue, some of the changes mean doing more in return for that support.